 Veering off either left or right from here and within a few hundred metres are two other viewpoints.
 We thought that the best views were to be found at the northern-most viewpoint.
 Don’t miss the replica beehive huts (or clochans) – examples of the huts built around 2000BC.
 They are about 300m from the entrance point.

-Day 2: 7 Day Ireland Itinerary Alternative Options:
+Day 2: 7 Day Ireland Road Trip Itinerary, Alternative Options:

 1) Skelling Islands – boat tours traverse the 12 kilometres journey off the coast of Portmagee to both Skellig Michael and Little Skellig.
 Skellig Michael is a 6th-century monastic settlement with beehive huts and is also home to various bird colonies including Puffins, Terns, Gulls and other sea-going birds.
 See here for more details.